huggingface/blog/image-search-datasets.md

 For now, we'll push the dataset to the Hub and keep it private initially.

-Depending on where you are running the code you may need to login using the `huggingface-cli login` command.
+Depending on where you are running the code, you may need to login using the `huggingface-cli login` command.

 ``` python
 huggingface-cli login